Search by category, archive or keyword

 It’s difficult watching a loved one struggle with addiction.
 You want to help, but don’t know where to begin.
-Even worse, it’s not uncommon for loved ones to believe they’re providing support when their actions actually enable the addiction.
-In other cases, a family member may be struggling with addiction, but are also highly functional.
+Even worse, it’s not uncommon for family members to believe they’re providing support when their actions actually enable the addiction.
+In other cases, a loved one may be struggling with addiction, but are also highly functional.
 Enabling these family members could be as simple as looking the other way.

 Professional interventionists help prepare families for a productive discussion with their loved ones about their addiction.
 The goal of the intervention is not to place blame on the addict, but instead to hold everyone, including family members, accountable for their behavior.
 This mediation can be a powerful tool for guiding a loved one toward recovery.
 Let’s take a closer look at the common concerns that families have about planning an intervention: